♫ Listening to: Peach by Broods ♫

 Preheat the oven to 350°.

-Remove the dough shapes from the freezer and carefully remove them from the rolling mat one by one, setting them along the length of the parchment paper lined baking sheet.
+Remove the dough shapes from the freezer and carefully remove them from the rolling mat one by one, setting them along the length of the parchment paper lined baking sheet or cookie sheet.
 I was able to fit 4-6, depending on which size baking tray I used.

-Return the remaining dough shapes to the freezer.
+Return the remaining pie dough shapes to the freezer.

 Spoon a small amount of pie filling into the center of each shape, trying to just get the fruit and not the liquid.

 Remove the rest of the dough shapes from the freezer and carefully remove them from the rolling mat one by one, setting them on top of the other ones, trying to line them up as best as you can.

 Press around the edges of each shape so the filling stays inside.